microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-06.md

     ![A screenshot of the Details page with ConsentPending highlighted.](../concepts/images/data-connect-synapse-accept-request.png)

-1. The request will be sent to the global admin to be approved.
-For the context of this tutorial, we recommend opening another tab with your admin priviledges enabled so you can approve the pipeline request.
+1. The request is sent to the global admin to be approved.
+For the context of this tutorial, we recommend opening another tab with your admin privileges enabled so you can approve the pipeline request.

 # [Create an Azure Data Factory Pipeline](#tab/AzureDataFactoryPipeline)

 1. Open a browser and go to your [Azure portal](https://portal.azure.com/).

 1. Sign in to the Azure portal with an account that has either the [Application administrator](/entra/identity/role-based-access-control/permissions-reference#application-administrator) or [Application developer](/entra/identity/role-based-access-control/permissions-reference#application-developer) role.
-Make sure you are using your **developer** account, which has the necessary privileges to create Azure resources within your subscription.
+Make sure you're using your **developer** account, which has the necessary privileges to create Azure resources within your subscription.

 1. On the home page, select **Create a resource**.